-A Medicare Supplement Insurance plan (also called Medigap) can help cover some of the out-of-pocket health care costs that Original Medicare doesn't, such as copays and deductibles.
+A Medicare Supplement Insurance plan (also called Medigap) can help cover some of the out-of-pocket costs that Original Medicare doesn't, such as copays and deductibles.
 Each type of plan offers a different combination of basic health insurance benefits.

 Use the following guide to compare Medicare Supplement Insurance plans and find the policy that fits your health care needs.